Men can also have breast reduction surgery if they have enlarged breasts, a condition known as

-Enlargement of male breasts is known as gynecomastia.
 Large breasts in men are often believed to be a result of obesity, but this is not the only cause.
-Men, like women, can have an abnormal growth of glandular breast tissue, usually due to a hormone imbalance.
+Men, like women, can have an abnormal growth of glandular breast tissue, usually because of a hormone imbalance.

 Other causes of enlarged male breasts include:

 - excessive alcohol intake